 ingredients

 • Rice wine vinegar – This is the “sour” flavor of the dish.
 I used rice wine vinegar but you can also use apple cider vinegar or distilled white vinegar.
+I’ve tested this recipe with all three and found rice wine vinegar to have the best flavor.

 fried salmon

-Making my sweet and sour fish recipe
+My mom’s tips for sweet and sour fish

 Use high heat for the stir fry